adamobaid/adamobaid.github.io/_posts/2020-04-29-linkedlists.markdown

 ---
 layout: post
-title:  "Paper: Numerical Algorithm Design and Analysus"
-date:   2018-06-06 19:26:00 -0400
+title:  "Linked lists implementation in Python"
+date:   2020 - 05 - 08 19: 26: 00 - 0400
 categories: jekyll update
 ---

 A singly linked List can be thought of as a collection of elements(data points) where each element points to the next one, ending with the “tail” element which points to Nothing.
-In doubly linked lists, elements also reference their previous neighbor.
+In doubly linked lists, elements also reference their previous neighbour.

-{% highlight ruby % }

-def print_hi(name)
-    puts "Hi, #{name}"

-end
-print_hi('Tom')
-#=> prints 'Hi, Tom' to STDOUT.
-{% endhighlight % }

 ```python